 It is up to you to carefully prepare to choose who you will ask for help.
 This can be facilitated through prayer and a cleansing of body and mind in order to receive guidance and clarity.
 It is understood that when the guidance comes, it must be undertaken.
 To do otherwise would dishonor self and Great Spirit.
 It is one thing to ask for guidance, another to receive that guidance, and yet another to carry and put it into action.

-If you would like to request help, support or guidance please visit Consultation.
+If you would like schedule a consultation, or request help, support or guidance please email me at: Consultation.